ratt-ru/rodrigues/README.md

     $ sudo pip install docker-compose
     $ git clone https://github.com/ska-sa/rodrigues && cd rodrigues

-Copy the cyberska viewer license file into the checkout and name it `pureweb.lic`.
+To use the Cyber SKA FITS file viewer, copy the cyberska viewer license file into the checkout and name it `pureweb.lic`.

 ### running